 Investing in an LMS is not an everyday affair.
 Based on the platform your organization selects, licensing an LMS can cost from anywhere between $3,500/year/100 learners to $10,000/year/100 learners.
 Hence, it is natural for an organization to expect a reasonable ROI.
 And, the only way to measure this ROI is by setting clear expectations.
 In this case—goals that you expect to achieve by implementing an LMS.

-There are two types of goals that one sets with an LMS:
+There are two types of LMS goals

 - Getting the right price